eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

   - For NFS, set 777 permissions for the exported folders and ownership of `nobody:nogroup`.
   - You do not need to set up the PV for local Kube, such as Minikube, Minishift, Docker Desktop, and others.
 - Ensure the cluster can pull images from `docker.io/eclipse`.
   - Both Eclipse Che and Eclipse Codewind host their Docker images on `docker.io/eclipse`.
-Ensure that your cluster can pull from that registry and does not have `PodSecurityPolicies` blocking it from accessing dockerhub.
+Ensure that your cluster can pull from that registry and does not have `PodSecurityPolicies` blocking it from accessing Docker Hub.
 - Set up the ClusterRole for Codewind.
   1. Clone the [Codewind Che plug-in repository](https://github.com/eclipse/codewind-che-plugin)
   2. Enter the `cd` command to go to the `codewind-che-plugin` repository.